Happy Happy Nester

 Photo: My Photography

-So, according to the New York Times, it appears that these amazing pancakes originated at a New York Japanese restaurant named Hi-Collar.
+So, according to the New York Times, these fantastic pancakes appeared at a New York Japanese restaurant named Hi-Collar.
 And this all began in 2013.
 Then two shops in Osaka, Japan, began making these soufflés.
 These shops opened up new places in Tokyo, and in 2016 the pancakes took off in popularity.

 Photo: My Photography